 We believe that the modern Samurai is one who strives to master both the Martial Arts and the Liberal Arts, who strives to become a whole person with spiritual depth, and capable of protecting and leading others.
 Most of all, the Samurai approaches learning the the philosophy in the characters at the left 冷暖自知 (reidan jichi), which translates as "knowing cold and hot by experience" (not merely in theory.
 It is this practical unity of thought and action which characterizes the Samurai's approach to life and death.
 We hope to provide on this website many ways to deepen your understanding of this philosophy, as well as to enjoy the cool culture of the Samurai.

 William Reed is a Japanologist with over four decades of experience in Japan, and in-depth knowledge of the Japanese language and culture.
 He is dedicated to bridging the language and cultural gap to make accessible the Ways of practical wisdom in Japanese Budo and traditional arts.

 For the Samurai, retirement was never an option.
-In this same spirit, and now deeply honored to receive the Scottish Samurai Shogun Award, William hopes to help strengthen the bonds of friendship and exchange between Eastern and Western cultures, and deepen the appreciation of the philosophy and practice of Japanese Budo Culture.
+In this same spirit, and deeply honored to receive the Scottish Samurai Great Shogun Award, William hopes to help strengthen the bonds of friendship and exchange between Eastern and Western cultures, and deepen the appreciation of the philosophy and practice of Japanese Budo Culture.